arut-ji/lectures/second-year/database/README.md

 Moreover, most of the calculations are delegated to the application side which may produce more complexity in the application's code.

 In conclusion, Firestore is great for developing an application with a short period of time.
-But it will produce the technical debt in the technical development as well due to its schema-less behavior.
+But it will produce the technical debt in the technical development as well, due to its schema-less behavior.
 Therefore, Cloud Firestore could be used with SQL database to ensure the data integrity.
 Moreover, with Cloud Firestore real-time and offline-supported feature, it would empower SQL to have more capability in working with users whose network connectivity is low and let data be synced across devices.